NOAA-Central-Library-NCL/NOAA_IR/README.md

 **Notes**:
 * No API key or authenication is required.
-* If you query one or more collection and only are interested in the the unique item count, be sure to de-duplicate your results.
-Items in the NOAA IR are shared accross multiple collections, and this will be reflected in cases where multiple collections are combined into a single dataset.
+* If you query one or more collection and only are interested in the the unique item count, de-duplicate your results.
+Items in the NOAA IR are shared accross multiple collections, and this will be reflected in cases when multiple collections are combined into a single dataset.

 ### API Base URL

 The NOAA IR JSON API's base url is:
 * https://repository.library.noaa.gov/fedora/export

 From the base URL you have the option to download or view JSON.